robbarrioso/SQL-Query-Examples/README.md

 		WHERE co.country IN ('United States', 'Mexico', 'Canada') GROUP BY r.customer_id
         );

-	#The ANY operator.
-Like the ALL operator, but unlike ALL, ANY evaluates to true as soon
-  	  # as a single comparison is favorable.
-Not sure what is the difference
+      The ANY operator.
+Like the ALL operator, but unlike ALL, ANY evaluates to true as soon as a single comparison is favorable.

     	SELECT customer_id, sum(amount)
 	FROM sakila.payment
    	 GROUP BY customer_id